tytydraco/yessleep/out/I_am_the_daughter_of_a_TikTok_family_channel_I_found_something_disturbing_in_our_basement.md

 *“You broke character.”*

 Two sets of slimy hands were on my back.
 I remember the feeling of them shoving me violently.
 I didn’t remember stumbling or falling.

-Just darkness.
+Just their hands.

+And Ben's sobs, his heaving breaths on my back.

+Darkness.

 It came fast, enveloping me, before spitting me back out again.
 I woke inside my room, blinking rapidly at the stars on my ceiling.
-I slid back to consciousness with that same clawing, monstrous screech in the back of my throat.
+I had slid back to consciousness with that same clawing, monstrous screech in the back of my throat.
 It wasn’t mine.
 But it felt like mine.
 It felt like a scream I had been holding in and pushing down for years.

 The window was dark.
 Night.
 How many hours had passed me by?